-Each one has their own pros and cons, but in this tutorial we will use VirtualBox.
+Each one has its own pros and cons, but in this tutorial, we will use VirtualBox.
 Why?
 Well, it’s free and open source, has a user-friendly interface and works on all platform i.e. Windows, MAC, and Linux

 Run Linux on Windows with Virtual Box

 Before we proceed with the installation and configuration part, first you need to download the following two files from the internet.

 #1 Download VirtualBox (110 MB for Windows) from their official website.

 #2 Next you will need to download an image file (.iso) of the Operating System you want to run inside a VM.
 In this tutorial, we will download Ubuntu from its official website.
 If you are not sure which version of Ubuntu you should download, go with 14.04 LTS (1 GB).
 It’s more stable.

 You can also use other OS as well.
 The steps are the same.
 And once you have both the download, place them on your desktop and follow the instruction below.

 Part 2: Installation

 Right-click on VirtualBox setup and run it as an administrator.
 And then Install the package just like you install any other program.